schrotie/quary/demo/todoRedux/README.md

 	}
 });
 ```
-The first line imports ShadowQuery in order to make our life a lot easier.
-You can do all this without ShadowQuery.
+The first line imports Quary in order to make our life a lot easier.
+You can do all this without Quary.
 It "just" gets a fair bit more verbose.
-ShadowQuery is mostly a collection of small methods that help avoid boilerplate.
-In this first example I'll translate ShadowQuery helpers to vanilla so that you can get a feeling for what's happening.
+Quary is mostly a collection of small methods that help avoid boilerplate.
+In this first example I'll translate Quary helpers to vanilla so that you can get a feeling for what's happening.

 Next line defines the components template.
-If we were not using ShadowQuery this would become:
+If we were not using Quary this would become:
 ```js
 const template = document.createElement('template');
 template.innerHTML = `...`
 ```
 After that we define our new tag `<sq-todo-add>` as a class that inherits from HTMLElement.
 The constructor does nothing interesting, but it _must_ always call `super()` which is HTMLElement's constructor.

 Now things get a bit more interesting. `connectedCallback` gets called by the platform, when an instance of `<sq-todo-add>` is inserted to the life DOM tree (its constructor gets called first).
 The method first attaches the components shadow DOM.
-Without ShadowQuery `$(this).shadow(template);` would become
+Without Quary `$(this).shadow(template);` would become
 ```js
 this.attachShadow({mode: 'open'})
 .appendChild(template.content.cloneNode(true));
 ```
 Once the shadow DOM is attached, the component registers event listeners on its DOM.
 If the user either hits return in the input element or hits the "Add" button, the component's `_add` method is called.
 Lets consider the button event handler.
-Without ShadowQuery
+Without Quary
 ```js
 $(this, 'button').on('click', this._add.bind(this));
 ```